allenai/natural-instructions/tasks/README.md

 `task518_emo_different_dialogue_emotions` | Given different dialogue determine if they have the same emotion | Classification, Sentiment Analysis
 `task519_aquamuse_question_generation` | Given an answer generate a question that would be answered by the answer given | Question Generation
 `task520_aquamuse_answer_given_in_passage` | Given a passage and a question determine if the question can be answered by the passage | Classification
-`task579_socialiqa_classification` | Given a context, a question and an answer; classify whether the answer is correct or not. | Classification
-`task580_socialiqa_answer_generation` | Given a context, a question and three options; provide correct answer for the question based on the context. | Answer Generation
-`task581_socialiqa_question_generation` | Generate a question based on the given context and an answer. | Question Generation `task524_parsinlu_food_aspect_classification` | Given a food review and a question about the reviewer's sentiment toward one aspect of the food, classify the sentiment. | Classification
+`task524_parsinlu_food_aspect_classification` | Given a food review and a question about the reviewer's sentiment toward one aspect of the food, classify the sentiment. | Classification
 `task525_parsinlu_movie_aspect_classification` | Given a movie review and a question about the reviewer's sentiment toward one aspect of the movie, classify the sentiment. | Classification
 `task526_parsinlu_movie_overal_classification` | Given a movie review, classify the overal sentiment of the reviewer toward the movie. | Classification